6A7573743469736162656C/Ethereal_Reverie/README.md

 # !
 IN DEVELOPEMENT !

+### Planned release by the end of April 2025.

+> [!NOTE]
-If you'd like to receive early release notifications, make sure to click "Watch", then select "Custom" and "Releases" to get email alerts about upcoming releases.
+> If you'd like to receive early release notifications, make sure to click "Watch", then select "Custom" and "Releases" to get email alerts about upcoming releases.
+>

-*You must be signed in.*
+> *You must be signed in.*

 ---
 > upd: 05.04.25 / 12:47